 Provide circuit breakers equipped with padlockable, handle attachments in the panelboards that contain surge protection and do not supply motor loads.
 These handle attachments must be capable of padlocking in the “on” or “off” position.
 Circuit breaker trip function must remain operational when locked in the ON position.

+Camera power supplies shall be fed from 120 Volt circuits segregated to serve only the power supplies.
+Circuits utilized to feed gate controllers, ePACS components or any other non-related loads shall not be utilized to serve the CCTV equipment.

 Power supplies shall be rated to support 200 percent of the actual (nominal) power loading and shall be as recommended by the camera manufacturer, equipped with ESD protection for data and video feeds.

 Enclosures housing camera power supplies, media converters, fiber patch box and 120 Volt receptacles shall contain interior back planes for mounting of all components and shall be provided by the General Contractor.
-NEMA type 4X, stainless steel, hinged and lockable enclosures shall be provided for exterior applications serving (3) or less pole mounted cameras.
-CCTV terminal cabinets shall be used to house the components serving more than (3) cameras.
+NEMA type 4X, stainless steel or non-metallic polycarbonate, hinged and lockable enclosures shall be provided for exterior applications serving 3 or less pole mounted cameras.
+CCTV terminal cabinets shall be used to house the components serving more than 3 cameras.
 Refer to paragraph 2.16.

 VIDEO CAMERA HOUSINGS AND MOUNTS